zacgule/ZalchionHKDSECalculator/README.md

 1. Fork the repository.
 2. Create a new branch and pull requests

-I will check the requests , or just drop me a message if it's been a month , thanks
+I will check the requests , or just drop me a message if it's been a month , thanks.